History of the Program

 • Potential for cumulative rise/change calculations during development planning

-• Velocity grids for better understanding of flood risk
+• Velocity grids for better understanding of the damage potential flood risk may bring

 • Distance times velocity calculations for floodway determination